 For the implementation of the research project, the dissertation committee places its final approval on the dissertation proposal.
 In addition, it facilitates the final confirmation of funding agencies.
 Your ability to get financial support depends directly on how clear and thorough your proposal is.

-You are going to implement your future plans in action based on your proposal.
+You are going to implement your plans in action based on your proposal.
 A strict set of observations is preplanned and incorporated into all empirical research included in the proposal.
 Your dissertation proposal will be judged based on the arguments and explanations you provide.

 When you present your proposal, it explains the plan in step-by-step detail.